kevinmehall/nusb/README.md

   that is started when opening the first device.
 * Thinner layer over OS APIs, with less internal state.

-### :construction: Current status
+### Current status

 * Support for Linux, Windows, and macOS
+* Device listing and descriptor parsing
-* Control, bulk and interrupt transfers work
+* Transfers on control, bulk and interrupt endpoints
-* Minimally tested: please test with your device and report issues
+* Used in production by [probe-rs](https://github.com/probe-rs/probe-rs) and others, but still relatively new.
+Please test with your device and report issues.

 ### License
 MIT or Apache 2.0, at your option